-Students who complete a Graduate Diploma in Curatorial Studies are well-placed to pursue careers carleton.ca/icslac/curatorial-studies in art galleries and museums of anthropology, history, nature, science, war, etc. as well as in dance, film or music programming, government, heritage conservation, auction houses and commercial galleries.
-These sectors, which are rapidly expanding worldwide, are seeking knowledgeable, well-trained curators able to balance theory and practice.
+Students who complete a Graduate Diploma in Curatorial Studies are well-placed to pursue careers in art galleries and museums of anthropology, history, nature, science, war, etc. as well as in dance, film or music programming, government, heritage conservation, auction houses and commercial galleries.
+These sectors, which are rapidly expanding worldwide, are seeking knowledgeable, welltrained curators able to balance theory and practice.
 Many Carleton alumni have gone on to successful curatorial careers and constitute an influential network in the field.

 Complete applications received by March 15 will be assessed by mid-April.
 Applications can be submitted after March 15 up until August 1, but they will only be assessed if space remains in the program.
-During this time frame, please contact curatorial@ carleton.ca to confirm availability.
+During this time frame, please contact curatorial@carleton.ca to confirm availability.